Page 2 of 10

 “It doesn’t matter what we want, once we get it we want something else.”

-Littlefinger knows all about the headonic treadmill and the endless nature of desire.
+Littlefinger knows all about the hedonic treadmill and the endless nature of desire.

 “We only make peace with our enemies.
 That’s why it’s called ‘making peace’.”
 Littlefinger channelling Don Corleone: keep your friends close and your enemies closer.